 If you’ve read Part I of my nomadic journey, you know I’ve been kicked out of my apartment by a leak in a neighbor’s flat that has rendered my home unfit.
-I’ve had a hard time finding temporary housing in Paris—cost and availability are huge issues here—and during my three-month stay I’ll be hanging my hat in three different apartments.
+I’ve had a hard time finding temporary housing in Paris—cost and availability are huge issues here—and during my five-month stay I’ll be hanging my hat in four different apartments.
 That’s a lot of moving around, but before you feel too sorry for me, get a load of the image at the top of this page.
 Yes, that’s right: I have a terrace.
 In Paris.

 Just when I think the universe is raining all over my Paris parade, it hands me an umbrella.
 In this case, a big, blue sun umbrella for the terrace of my beautiful temporary digs in the the 3rd arrondissement.